Review of Camel Audio Cameleon 5000

 Contributors Wanted

-Are you a skilled sound engineer or producer?
-Or perhaps you have in-depth knowledge about an area of music technology?
-Would you like to contribute a hardware or software review?
-Would you be interested in helping your fellow musicians to build their skills and understanding by contributing demonstration videos, reviews, articles and tutorials to the Songstuff music library?
+Are you an experienced songwriter?
+Or perhaps you have in-depth knowledge about writing lyrics?
+Are you an experienced top-line writer?
+Or perhaps you are a beat maker?
+Would you be interested in helping musicians to build their skills and understanding by contributing demonstration videos, reviews, articles and tutorials to the Songstuff music library?
 We rely upon musicians, and people working within the music industry, being willing to contribute to our knowledge base.

 As well as contributions to our music library, we feature contributions in our site blogs and social media portals.
 In particular, we add video contributions to the Songstuff Channel on YouTube.